 - Cordilox 180SR: Light pink capsule shaped, scored, film coated tablets with "SR 180" on one side and "KNOLL" on the other side.

-- Cordilox 240SR: Light green, capsule shaped, film coated tablets with a score on one side and "SR"; score; "240" on the other side.
+- Cordilox 240SR: Light green, capsule shaped, scored, film coated tablets with a double Knoll triangle on one side.

 Each pack of Cordilox 180SR and Cordilox 240SR contains 30 tablets.

 Cordilox SR tablets are gluten free.

 The active ingredient in Cordilox SR is verapamil hydrochloride.

 Cordilox 180SR tablets contain 180mg of verapamil hydrochloride.

 These tablets also contain:

 - talc - purified